sara-sabr/ITStrategy/_pages/en/web-services-access.md

 ### Purpose

-To seek endorsement of granting access to more collaboration Web tools for IITB employees, as a step toward broader open access to the Internet for all ESDC employees.
+To seek endorsement for granting access to more Web tools or Software as a Service (SaaS) for IITB employees, as a step toward broader open access to the Internet for all ESDC employees.

 ### Background